 Savings and benefits rules

-If you’re thinking about applying for benefits, you’re stashing some savings away for a rainy day or if you already have both benefits and savings and want to know how this will affect you, we have the answers.
+Can you claim benefits if you have savings?
+If you’re thinking about applying for benefits, you’re stashing some savings away for a rainy day, or if you already have both benefits and savings and want to know how this will affect you, we have the answers.
 Read this page to understand savings and benefits rules and find out how benefits and savings impact each other, especially when it comes to means-tested benefits.

-• Claiming benefits: You can claim benefits if you have savings depending on the amount you have saved
+• Claiming benefits with savings: You can claim benefits if you have savings, depending on the amount you have saved

 • Benefits affected: Benefits affected by savings are those that are means-tested, i.e. they’re based on how much you earn and how much capital you have